Last updated on: May 29, 2026

 Assessing effectiveness

-Medisca has identified certain measures aimed at reducing the risk of forced and child labour in our operations and supply chain - some of which are described above.
-We intend to assess the effectiveness of preventing and reducing these risks going forward.
+Medisca has identified certain measures aimed at reducing the risk of forced and child labour in our operations and supply chain.
+We are in the early stages of developing a formal approach to evaluating the effectiveness of our efforts to prevent forced labour and child labour in our business and supply chains.
+We will report on relevant progress as these measures are developed and implemented.

-In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report for the entity or entities listed above.
-Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.
+In accordance with the requirements of the Fighting Against Forced and Child Labour in Supply Chains Act (Act), and in particular section 11 thereof, I, in the capacity of Founder and Chairman of the Board, attest that I have reviewed the information contained in the report on behalf of the governing body of the entity [or entities] listed above.
+Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the 2025 Reporting Year.

 I have the authority to bind Medisca Pharmaceutique Inc.